kid-nie/DermaScan/README.md

 - Airia

 ## Project Status
-Currently in development as part of the 8-day AI building application Decoding Data Science Challenge 2026.
+Currently in development as part of the 8-day AI building application Decoding Data Science Challenge 2026 and AIRIA hackaton.

 ## Future Improvements
 - User accounts